Back to Library

 Sourcing the right candidates: 46% report difficulty finding people with the skills they need.
 Traditional recruiting focuses on titles and experience, not capabilities.

 Creating consistency: Without structured processes, interviews become subjective.
-Different interviewers ask different questions, making fair comparisons impossible.
+Different interviewers ask different questions, making fair comparisons impossible and undermining the candidate experience along the way.

 The Skills-First Solution: Structure Over Gut Feel